tradeoff-analysis/provenance/README.md

 Our codebook is available in <a href="Codebook_Provenance4Tradeoff.csv">CSV</a> format or <a href="Codebook_Provenance4Tradeoff.xlsx">Excel</a>.

 ## Participants Quotes
-We transcribed example quotes from our study participants to support our findings and observations, organised per result section.
+We transcribed example quotes from our study participants that are representative of the observations and findings described in each result section of our paper.

 These can be found here: TBA